Skip to content Skip to footer

 The Burn Rate Illusion: A Named Concept

 The Burn Rate Illusion is the systemic belief that spending money at scale is the same as growing at scale.
 It’s the boardroom delusion where marketing expenditure becomes a proxy for progress.
-Where CAC (customer acquisition cost) is tracked obsessively, but LTV (lifetime value) is hand-waved away.
+Where CAC is tracked obsessively, but LTV is hand-waved away.
 Where the quarterly investor deck shows “X million new users” without mentioning that half of them came for a cashback and never returned.

 The Pattern